mjfender/friends-with-benefits/README.md

 * materialize-sass 0.97.8

 **Approach**
-* Adhered to RESTful conventions to follow best practices and write easily readable code
+* Followed RESTful conventions to use best practices and write easily readable code
 * Employed an MVC pattern to efficiently organize the project files
 * Utilized the Materialize CSS library to add custom styling to our views
 * Made a secure sign-up and login process, leveraging the session store to authenticate users and limit access